-Our International Research Fellows
+Our International Fellows

-HUMLOG International Research Fellows
+HUMLOG International Practitioner Fellows

 Sarah is a Senior Lecturer in Supply Chain Management at Liverpool John Moores University, UK.
 She received her doctorate in Humanitarian Logistics from Heriot-Watt University, Edinburgh, UK.
 Her research interests include complexity and collaboration in humanitarian logistics, remote rural areas, entrepreneurship and development, and food supply chains.
 She is currently working on a project on last-mile delivery in conflict zones.